 You are nearing the end of your car loan, and you’re wondering if you should trade in your vehicle for a new one before the loan is paid off.
 Should you wait until you have done so, or is it a good idea to go ahead and trade it in for a new car whenever you find a vehicle that you like?

 As with most large financial decisions in life, the answer is complicated—but we’re here to help make it easier.

 A Car Is a Depreciating Asset

 Before you decide whether or not to trade in your vehicle, you should understand that it is a depreciating asset which means that, unlike a house or a stock, it only decreases in value the longer you own it.

 If you have a loan on your vehicle and your car has decreased in value, you may find yourself in a situation in which you owe more on the car loan than the car is worth at any given point.
+If you put less than 20% down on your vehicle, this is very likely to happen to you within the first year.
 This will put you in a position of having negative equity, or owe more on your loan than you have in equity, which is equal to the value of your asset (in this case, your car).

 If you trade in your vehicle when you have negative equity, this will put you in a position where the collateral you used to secure your loan—your car—is no longer in your possession.
 This will mean that you will owe the full remaining value of your loan as soon as you trade in your vehicle for a new one.